osohq/setup-oso-cloud/README.md

 [Oso Cloud CLI](https://www.osohq.com/docs/reference/client-apis/cli)
 on a GitHub actions runner.

-The CLI is required for the following Oso Cloud github actions:
+The CLI is required for the following Oso Cloud GitHub actions:

 - validate-polar-syntax (a wrapper for `oso-cloud validate`)
 - run-polar-tests (a wrapper for `oso-cloud test`)